Astrology Guides

 The North Node represents your life direction and growth path.
 When someone's planet conjuncts your North Node, they accelerate your personal evolution.
 It feels destined.

 North Node contacts often produce relationships that feel significant from the start.
-The connection seems purposeful rather than accidental.
-These relationships aren't always easy, but they are always meaningful.
+The connection seems purposeful, not accidental.
+These relationships aren't always easy, but they're always meaningful.

 How to Read a Synastry Chart